priyesh2/Wordpress_and_Drupal/README.md

 * Before running playbook  make changes to the hosts inventory , you can use the hosts from the default location or can be created on any location as per your need.

-  * Sample hosts entry for configuring the ansible client in the master server.
+  * Sample hosts entry for configuring the ansible client in the ansible master server.

   ````
   [ubuntu]